Independent Australian Cost Guides

 How Painting Costs Vary Across Townsville

 Your suburb affects painting costs primarily through property type, access difficulty, and the condition of existing paintwork.
-Heritage homes cost significantly more than modern builds.
+Older high-set homes and coastal exposure both push prices up; flat modern estates are the most affordable to paint.

 $22–$40/m² interior